 Scarritt Collegiate Institute

 The State Historical Society of Missouri has the catalogs for Scarritt Collegiate Institute.
-The Kansas Historical Society has school images from the papers of Dr. Hermon Major, who attended SCI.
-The papers of Will Rogers (right), who attended SCI briefly, have been published by the University of Oklahoma.
+The Kansas Historical Society has school images from the papers of Dr. Hermon Major, who attended S.C.I.
+The papers of Will Rogers, who attended S.C.I. briefly, have been published by the University of Oklahoma.
+The 1897 ad (right) is from the Neosho News.

 Bricks and Mortar